Weptile/bootstrap/site/content/docs/4.6/components/navs.md

 ### Fade effect

-To make tabs fade in, add `.weptile-fade` to each `.tab-pane`.
+To make tabs fade in, add `.fade` to each `.tab-pane`.
 The first tab pane must also have `.show` to make the initial content visible.

 ```html
 <div class="tab-content">